mewais/ShellCreator/README.md

 - `help --variables` will give you the list of all variables in the shell
 - `exit` to exit the shell

+### Data Types
+The supported types are the same basic types of python.
+Those are:
+- Integers
+- Floats
+- Booleans (True or False)
+- Strings (single and double quoted, escaped by /)

 ### Operators
 The shell uses the same python arithmetic operators for convenience, it also maintains their precedence and associativity.
 The operators are:
 | Operator             | Description                                       |